trxcc/trxcc.github.io/_pages/about.md

 -->

 # 🥳 Miscellaneous
-- My Chinese name is 谭荣熙 (Tan Rongxi), which can be pronounced as /tan 'rʊŋ θi/ in Mandarin and /tɑːm wɪŋ 'heɪ/ in Cantonese.
+- My Chinese name is 谭荣熙 (Tan Rongxi), which can be pronounced as /tɑːm wɪŋ 'heɪ/ in Cantonese.
 - I sincerely enjoy in Cantopop, and I am a fan of [Joey](https://en.wikipedia.org/wiki/Joey_Yung).
 It would be absolutely cool if you are also interested in [心之科學](https://zh.wikipedia.org/wiki/%E5%BF%83%E4%B9%8B%E7%A7%91%E5%AD%B8).
 - I also enjoy working out, like going to the gym💪, jogging🏃, and playing badminton🏸 (though I could not play it for a long time due to injury😭).